 When you adopt one of Florida's children, you have the opportunity to find a child with interests parallel to your own or whose needs match the strengths of your family.
 We have children who love sports, music, computers, animals and many other interests.
 You can find a child who will complement your life and interests.

-The maximum federal adoption tax credit has been raised to $13,170 per child.
-For the 2010 and 2011 the credit was refundable, meaning that eligible taxpayers can get it even if they owe no tax for that year.
-For the 2012 tax year the tax credit exists, but is not refundable.
+The maximum federal adoption tax credit has been raised to $13,400 per child for adoptions finalized in 2015.
+The 2015 adoption tax credit is NOT a refundable credit, which means taxpayers can only get the credit refunded if they have federal income tax liability.
 In general, the credit is based on the reasonable and necessary expenses related to a legal adoption.
-For more information, go to http://www.irs.gov/taxtopics/tc607.html.
+For more information, go to http://www.irs.gov/taxtopics/tc607.html or http://www.nacac.org/taxcredit/taxcredit2015.html

 Prospective adoptive parents often worry that a child's birth parents may change their minds and want the child back.
 Because Florida's children are not made available for adoption until a court has already terminated the parental rights of their birth parents, this form of adoption is very secure.